Skip to main content

 note

-Regression Adjustment (CUPED) is only implemented for the Frequentist statistics engine, and is a premium feature.
+Regression Adjustment (CUPED) is a premium feature.

 GrowthBook aims to unlock high-velocity, enterprise-scale experimentation.
 Regression adjustment (also known as CUPED, short for Controlled-experiment Using Pre-Experiment Data) is one way to increase the velocity of experimentation by reducing the uncertainty in estimates of experiment uplift.